unclejed613/video-test-bench-dos-freeware/README.md

 the source code, but i am including it here.  to build from source code requires QuickBasic 4.5 and a shareware library called QLIB58.

+the software seems to run ok on most standard VGA/SVGA cards.

 instructions for using vtb45 are included in the zip file. i will not be making any additions to this software as it's an old project.